Religion in South Korea: Confucianism

-Only few contemporary South Koreans identify as adherents of Confucianism (유교 Yugyo).
+Only few contemporary South Koreans identify as adherents of Confucianism.
 Korean intellectuals historically developed a distinct Korean Confucianism.
 However, with the end of the Joseon state and the wane of Chinese influence in the 19th and 20th century, Confucianism was abandoned.
 The influence of Confucian ethical thought remains strong in other religious practices, and in Korean culture in general.
 Confucian rituals are still practised at various times of the year.
 The most prominent of these are the annual rites held at the Shrine of Confucius in Seoul.
 Other rites, for instance those in honour of clan founders, are held at shrines found throughout the country.

 Hinduism

-Hinduism (힌두교 Hindugyo) is practiced among South Korea's small Indian, Nepali and Balinese migrant community.
+Hinduism is practiced among South Korea's small Indian, Nepali and Balinese migrant community.
 However, Hindu traditions such as yoga and Vedanta have attracted interest among younger South Koreans.
 Hindu temples in the Korea include the Sri Radha Shyamasundar Mandir in central Seoul, Sri Lakshmi Narayanan Temple in metropolitan Seoul, Himalayan Meditation and Yoga Sadhana Mandir in Seocho in Seoul, and Sri Sri Radha Krishna temple in Uijeongbu 20 km away on outskirt of Seoul.

 Islam

 Islam in South Korea is very small minority only 0.3% in Korea.
-KMF estimates that 200,000 Muslims are living in South Korea, in which 45,000 are natives., 60% are foreigners in which 70% people are migrants left over her students.
+KMF estimates that 200,000 Muslims are living in South Korea, in which 45,000 are natives.
+60% are foreigners in which 70% people are migrants left over her students.